All births in England, Wales and Northern Ireland must be registered within 42 days of the child being born.

-If your child was born in Bedford Hospital the birth must be registered by Bedford Borough Councils Civil Registration Service, at Bedford Register Office, by appointment only.
+If your child was born in Bedford Hospital the birth must be registered by with us regardless of where you live.

 Who can register a birth

-For same sex couples it may be possible to have both names appear on the certificate, please contact us on 01234 718 028 if you would like to discuss this with a Registrar.
+- For same sex couples it may be possible to have both names appear on the certificate.
+Please contact us on 01234 718028 to discuss this with a Registrar.

-If none of the above applies please contact us on 01234 718 028 or via email@example.com before booking an appointment.
+- If none of the above applies please contact us on 01234 718028 or email us at email@example.com before booking an appointment.